glenkleidon/JSON-ND/README.md

 _The JSON standard_ [ECMA-ST-ECMA-404](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) clearly states that the name element of any JSON element is a simply a _string_, with no restrictions and that it may contain any unicode character.
 The original JSON post made the term **_name_** slightly ambigous by using it in the text of the post, but not defining it in the accompanying McKeeman Form or Workflow diagrams.

-This fact allows a very simple and efficient means to fully qualify the data type in JSON syntax.
+This fact allows a very simple and efficient means to fully qualify the data-type in JSON syntax.
 It also provides, as a side-effect, a way to define complex types and remote methods (aka remote procedure calls).

-JSON-ND does not define any data-types (except _Enum_) and does not impose any specific syntax.
-Rather the **_Language Style_** can be included in the message further qualify the specific meaning of a data-type.
+The term **"data-type"** is completely open and it should be interpreted to mean:

+_**Text that describes how the associated value should be interpreted by the intended consumer**_.

+JSON-ND defines only three data-types **_Enum_**, **_MixedType[]_** and **_Interface_**.
+All other data-types and syntax for definitions of data-type depend on the **_Language Style_**.

-For example, in C style langages, an integer is encoded as _int_, but in Pascal, an integer is commonly encoded as _integer_.
-So, JSON-ND also provides a mechanism for defining the language style being used.
+For example, in C style langages, an integer is typically written as _int_, but in Pascal, an integer is written as _Integer_.

+Any language style may be used in JSON-ND.
+The style being used can be included within the message or in a protocol header.

 ## What is the JSON-ND Specification?
-This specification describes the semantics required to efficiently _**qualify data types for JSON elements**_, to _**define complex-data types**_ and provides a means to _**define Remote Method Calls**_ using JSON.
+The JSON-ND specification is currently a draft specification that describes the semantics required to efficiently _**qualify data types for JSON elements**_, to _**define complex-data types**_ and provides a means to _**define Remote Method Calls**_ using JSON.

 Its primary purpose is to **reduce or eleminate ambiguity** of JSON values by **including type information** in the JSON string (name) and/or value.

 This is approach is most useful when using JSON syntax to communicate between strongly typed and untyped language implementations of a service; or with strongly typed languages using a dynamic data structure where the exact data type may not be fully known at compile time.
 This is also helpful for data visualisation tools when displaying novel data.

-The term **"data-type"** is completely open and it should be interpreted to mean:

-_**Text that describes how the associated value should be interpreted by the intended consumer**_.

 The data-type is **always** optional and may be applied to none, some, or all of the elements or array element values and typically follows a perferred language style (eg C++, C#, GO, Pascal, Typescript).
 The language style an be conveyed in a number of ways including pre-agreement, in the protocol header or in the data itself.